Credit Card Validator

 Frequently Asked Questions

-If it says "valid," does that mean the card works?
+If it says valid, does that mean the card works?

 Which card types does this recognize?

-Why do some random numbers I make up still pass?
+Why do some made-up numbers still pass?